3 min read

 Newspapers are not the only examples.
 Subscriptions, not advertising, pays for Video and sports streaming services.
 Pay-per-view is not new, but there is now more of it.

-Here, the National Business Review hides all stories behind a paywall.
-The New Zealand Herald keeps the best stories for subscribers.
+Here in New Zealand, the National Business Review hides all stories behind a paywall.
+The NZHerald keeps its best stories for paying subscribers.
 They are not alone.

 A second digital divide